theseanything/civilservicelgbt.github.io/_posts/2019-01-01-year-in-review.md

 permalink: 2019/01/01/year-in-review
 date: '2019-01-01'
 excerpt: >-
-  As civil servants across the UK go 'back to school' for the new year, we take a look back at what the Civil Service LGBT+ Network has done in 2018.
+  As civil servants across the UK go “back to school” for the new year, we take a look back at what the Civil Service LGBT+ Network has done in 2018.
 image: /assets/images/posts/year-in-review/year-in-review.png
 ---